Bovid hybrid

 Żubroń are hybrids of domestic cattle and wisents.

 A bovid hybrid is the hybrid offspring of members of two different species of the bovid family.
 There are 143 extant species of bovid, and the widespread domestication of several species has led to an interest in hybridisation for the purpose of encouraging traits useful to humans, and to preserve declining populations.
 Bovid hybrids may occur naturally through undirected interbreeding, traditional pastoral practices, or may be the result of modern interventions, sometimes bringing together species from different parts of the world.

 Bos hybrids

 The following are examples of hybrids including species or sub-species in the Bos genus.

 Hybrids between bison and domestic cattle

-The American bison (Bison bison) and European bison (Bison bonasus) have been hybridized with domestic cattle (Bos taurus).
+The American bison (Bison bison) and European bison (Bison bonasus) have been hybridized with domestic cattle (Bos taurus) to create both the Beefalo and Żubroń.

 European bison

 The wisent, or European bison, was originally crossed with cattle in an attempt to reinvigorate the declining wisent population.
 First generation hybrid males are sterile, but females may be crossed back to either a wisent or domestic bull to produce fertile males.
 Modern wisent herds keep hybrids well isolated from pure wisent.
 However, since the modern purebred wisent descend from fewer than two dozen individuals, a significant genetic bottleneck has resulted for the purebred wisent.

 Wisent have also been crossed with domestic cattle to produce the żubroń.
 These were first bred in Poland in 1847 as hardy, disease resistant alternatives to domestic cattle.
 Breeding was discontinued in the 1980s.
 The few remaining żubroń can be found at Bialowieski National Park.
 Male żubroń are infertile, but the females are fertile.